adityamathur0811/WhatsHappening/README.md

 # WhatsHappening
-this is an news app
+this is an news android app